 - The surgery is performed in an outpatient setting.

-- A small incision (usually less than 1-inch in length) is required for the surgeon to access the affected areas of the spine.
+- A small incision is required for the surgeon to access the affected areas of the spine.

 - The disc or bone material that is causing constriction or softening of the spinal cord is completely removed.

-- An implant, bone graft, and the patient’s own stem cells are inserted into the space between adjacent cervical vertebrae that was formerly occupied by the damaged disc, and minimal hardware is used to stabilize the area.
+- An implant, bone graft, and the patient’s own stem cells are inserted into the space between adjacent cervical vertebrae that was formerly occupied by the damaged disc.

-The recovery process after minimally invasive back or neck stabilization will be different for every patient.
+The recovery process after minimally invasive neck or back stabilization will be different for every patient.
 However, the first four to six weeks after surgery are crucial for rehabilitation.
-While it is important for patients to become mobile again in the days following surgery, it is just as important that they do not overexert themselves or perform any lifting, bending, or twisting.
-A full set of instructions, limitations, and exercises will be provided by the patient’s surgeon and physical therapy consultants.
+While it is important for patients to become mobile again in the days following surgery, it is just as important that they do not overexert themselves or perform any lifting, bending or twisting.
+A full set of instructions, limitations and exercises will be provided by the patient’s surgeon and physical therapy consultants.

-Patients who are considering minimally invasive back or neck stabilization can contact Laser Spine Institute to learn more.
-Our orthopedic experts would be happy to provide you with a complimentary review of your MRI or CT scan and discuss your candidacy for our innovative procedures.
+Patients who are considering minimally invasive neck or back stabilization can contact Laser Spine Institute to learn more.
+Our orthopedic specialists would be happy to provide you with a complimentary review of your MRI or CT scan and discuss your candidacy for our innovative procedures.